SelectUSA/website/events/_posts/2015-11-03-dublin-web-summit.md

 ![Location]({{ site.baseurl }}/images/location_city.svg "Location") {{ page.location-value }}

-SelectUSA and the U.S. Commercial Service will be exhibiting at Web Summit this November in Dublin, Ireland, along with a delegation of EU startups.
+SelectUSA and [U.S. Commercial Service Europe](http://export.gov/europe/) will be exhibiting at Web Summit this November in Dublin, Ireland.
+Our representatives are looking forward to meeting with international startups and tech companies interested in expanding in the United States.

 Within four years, [Web Summit](https://websummit.net) has become one of the world’s most influential and international tech events.
 This year in Dublin, Web Summit 2015 will showcase over 500 world-renowned speakers, 10 stages including the Digital Marketing, Internet of Things, Enterprise, and Builders Summits, 2,000 worldwide startups invited to exhibit their ideas, 200+ satellite events, 1,000 experienced investors, and 800 of the best tech journalists.